Emergence (song): Critical

-Commercial performance
+Commercial

 Upon its release, "Emergence" became Sleep Token's first song to register on the UK Singles Chart, debuting at number 17.
-It was also the band's first song to reach the top 10 of the UK Rock & Metal Singles Chart, peaking at number one, and debuted at number 30 on the UK Singles Downloads Chart, number 31 on the UK Streaming Chart, and number 32 on the UK Singles Sales Chart.
-The single was also the band's first to register on the main Billboard Hot 100 chart in the United States, debuting at number 57 after receiving 9.9 million streams in the US during its first week (as well as topping the Hot Hard Rock Songs chart and reaching number seven on the Hot Rock & Alternative Songs chart).
-Elsewhere, "Emergence" reached number 38 in Australia, number 78 in Canada, and number 81 in Ireland.
+It also debuted at number 30 on the UK Singles Downloads Chart, number 31 on the UK Streaming Chart, and number 32 on the UK Singles Sales Chart.

+The single was also a success in the United States, achieving two major "firsts" on the Billboard charts.
+It was the band's first to register on the main US Billboard Hot 100 chart, debuting at number 57, and topped the Hot Hard Rock Songs chart.
+It also peaked at number seven on the Hot Rock & Alternative Songs chart.
+Additionally, it received 9.9 million streams in the US during the first week of its release.

+Elsewhere, "Emergence" reached number 8 in New Zealand, number 38 in Australia, number 78 in Canada, and number 81 in Ireland.